a-l-h/splunk-app-proper-alerts/doc/install.rst

 1 - Install the App on your Splunk Search Head(s).

-2 - Launch 'Update KV Store lookup' to populate KV Store lookup.
+2 - Launch "Update KV Store lookup" to populate KV Store lookup.
 To do so you can edit alert's cron schedule to the next minute and wait for it to be triggerred.

 3 - Go to Inventory dashboard to verify data is here